hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But read his bills, and see what there's professed,
 >
-> And if you knew what dancing he possesed,
+> And if you knew what dancing he possessed,
 >
 > A great professor is easy made, you'd own,
 >